campworkcoeman/campworkcoeman.org/get-involved/staff.md

 in no way guarantees employment.

 > %list-group%
-> <a href="https://docs.google.com/forms/d/e/1FAIpQLSd8B2iVWv9Ujfc5gLHb35dWL_DVO6EEh80SJmPyl5liy35sLQ/viewform" class="list-group-item">2019 Online CIT Application</a>
+> <a href="https://docs.google.com/forms/d/1eJjlCDxyYw4tK9FntXnSUeWPSjGn-ylPpnBwPe7e9jw/viewform" class="list-group-item">2020 Staff/CIT Interest Form</a>

 If you are interested in being a CIT, please contact Camp Director Lou Seiser at [lseiser@campworkcoeman.org](mailto:lseiser@campworkcoeman.org).